Resources and Documents

 5.2 Assigning Penalties

 Play!
-Pokémon Professors should seek to create fun, safe, and non-stressful play experiences for our players.
+Pokémon Professors should seek to create fun, safe, and non-stressful play experiences for our competitors.
 For this reason, the application of penalties should be handled in the most polite and discreet manner possible.

 5.2.1 Deviating from Recommended Penalties

-The final word on what penalties should be applied to which players and at what time is up to the Head Judge of the event.
+The final word on what penalties should be applied to which competitors and at what time is up to the Head Judge of the event.
 The Professor organizing the tournament and other Judges may assign penalties, but they should always check with the Head Judge before assigning a penalty more severe than a Warning.
 All Cautions and Warnings assigned by any Judge or organizer should be reported to the Head Judge of the event.
 The Head Judge is required to report any penalty above a Caution to Pokémon Organized Play.

 5.2.2 Reporting Penalties to Pokémon Organized Play

 Simple Cautions do not need to be reported to Pokémon Organized Play; however, penalties at the Warning level and above must be reported.
-Pokémon Organized Play tracks each player’s penalty history to differentiate intentional repetition of infractions from unintentional occurrences and to determine if long-term action is necessary.
+Pokémon Organized Play tracks each competitor’s penalty history to differentiate intentional repetition of infractions from unintentional occurrences and to determine if long-term action is necessary.

 Penalties that require reporting must be submitted to playercoordinator@pokemon.com within seven days of the event date.
 A penalty-reporting form can be found on the Tournament Rules and Resources page for your convenience.